Carotejada/native_club/README.md

 ![Imgur](http://i.imgur.com/IWabLmF.jpg)

-## The web can speak in indigenous languages!

 # 1. DESCRIPTION
 The Internet has revolutionized the world generating a significant change in the way people communicate, create, interact.